nick-jones/gost/README.md

 _Why not use bin-utils/strings?_ Good question.
 Go handles strings a little differently to languages such as C in that it doesn't use NULL terminated strings.
 Instead, it carries the length of a given string, along with a pointer.
-Due to that, `strings` doesn't perform well with Go binaries; it'll print long incoherent strings and joined up strings that aren't easily parsed.
+Due to that, `strings` doesn't perform well with Go binaries; it'll print long incoherent and joined up strings that aren't easily parsed.

 Gost uses a number of heuristics to extract strings from binaries; these are imperfect by nature, so be warned, results may vary!
 For more information about how Go handles strings, see [docs/strings.md](docs/strings.md)